home-assistant/home-assistant.io/source/_includes/installation/operating_system.md

 {% if page.installation_type == "nuc" %}

 1. Download the operating system from the link above.
-2. Attach the Drive you are using in your NUC to your computer.
+2. Attach the drive you are using in your NUC to your computer.
 3. Download and start <a href="https://www.balena.io/etcher" target="_blank">Balena Etcher</a>
 4. Select "Flash from File" and choose the image you have just downloaded.
 5. Click "Select Target" and choose the drive you wish to flash too, then click "Flash".